iGEM-Vilnius/Bioinformatics/Fusion_PyMOL/README.md

 * `output_distance_file:`  path to the output file that contains statistics about distance

 It should be noted that after each attribute a colon `:` symbol should be added.
-Additionally there is an example of such file (`param.txt`) deposited in this repository:
+Additionally, there is an example of such file (`param.txt`) deposited in this repository:

 ```
 fusion: PDB/GSG_after_md.pdb